roryprimrose/ModelBuilder/design.md

   full-`double` case).

 These criteria are exercised by the BenchmarkDotNet baseline (§13 step 2 — the v8 boxing/`double`
-path is a key allocation source to measure) and by unit tests carried into vNext (thread-safety stress test, seeded-reproducibility test, wide-integer distribution test).
+path is a key allocation source to measure) and by unit tests carried into v9 (thread-safety stress test, seeded-reproducibility test, wide-integer distribution test).

 ### 9.2 Build log (troubleshooting why a value was/was not created)

-Generated code has the shape of the object graph baked in, but a developer still needs to see **what the builder actually did** at runtime to understand why a type came out wrong (e.g. a property left at its default, a mapping that didn't fire, a value source that didn't match). vNext keeps a structured build log, opt-in and reflection-free.
+Generated code has the shape of the object graph baked in, but a developer still needs to see **what the builder actually did** at runtime to understand why a type came out wrong (e.g. a property left at its default, a mapping that didn't fire, a value source that didn't match). v9 keeps a structured build log, opt-in and reflection-free.

 - **Always-available, opt-in capture.** `BuildContext` carries an `IBuildLog`.
 By default it is a